-10,000 Years From Now examines the fragility of this lifetime in contrast to geological timescales.
+10,000 Years From Now is an exhibition of all new works by British artist Ian Francis opening at Lazarides Rathbone on 27 April 2012.
+The artist’s latest body of work examines the fragility of this lifetime in contrast to geological timescales.

 Inspired by his fascination with the Internet and other technological forms of mass communication, Francis isolates popular scenarios from the present and examines their inherent fragility against collapsing architectural backdrops as they exist within digital formats.
-His latest body of work highlights the perilous nature of our constructed world and brings into focus the futility of our social legacy.
+10,000 Years From Now highlights the perilous nature of our constructed world and brings into to focus the futility of our social legacy.